What Is a Master’s Degree? A 2025 Guide

 Finance

 Master’s in finance programs have expanded in recent years to include the emerging trends in the world of finance.
-These include sustainable finance, fintech, and blockchain.
+This includes specializations in sustainable finance, fintech, investment banking, and blockchain.

 International Business

 If you want to learn more about the workings of international business, a master’s in international business could be for you.
-You’ll learn to work across borders and become a global business leader.
+Generally these programs focus on global trade, cross-cultural management, and multinational operations.

 Management